evaneschneider/site/_posts/2015-10-1-dual_energy-3.markdown

 ---

-In an effort to discover why the dual energy formalism is producing such unsatisfactory result on the high mach number shock tube, now I will look at a simpler test.
-In this post, I will be testing an advected square wave (a density enhancement in pressure equilibrium moving across a periodic grid).
+In an effort to discover why the dual energy formalism is producing such unsatisfactory results on the high mach number shock tube, now I will look at a simpler test.
+In this post, I test an advected square wave (a density enhancement in pressure equilibrium moving across a periodic grid).

 **The tests**